bbauska/Coursera-Bootstrap/readme.md

 You recall that we had given the ID as login modal to our- Modal that we included.

-I\'m going to use that as my data target with the hash in front of that.
+I&apos;m going to use that as my data target with the hash in front of that.

 And inside here, I will go in and use a font awesome icon for a login.

-This is a font awesome \'\'fa- sign-in\'\' icon and say login and close the e-tech.
+This is a font awesome &apos;&apos;fa- sign-in&apos;&apos; icon and say login and close the e-tech.

-With that, let\'s save the changes and take a look at the web page.
+With that, let&apos;s save the changes and take a look at the web page.

 Going to our web page in the browser, you now see that on the right edge, you see this login with this icon created there.